 /api/voices to list voices matching

 en-gb.
 A default voice is selected from the pool so that NPC and players get a different voice.
-Additional
+Additionally, I needed

-$Cache: variables were created to hold the voice pool. voice mappings and voice settings.
+$Cache: variables to hold the voice pool, voice mappings and voice settings.

 Web front end modifications